Code-Institute-Submissions/michael-takyi23-Quantum-Duels/README.md

 - My Mentor for continuous helpful feedback.

 - Thanks to CI Love Math walkthrough project, gave me the idea the build the structure for the various functions in my script.js and also creating my event listener for the button clicks.

+- Thanks to CI tutor support for swift and effective response when I faced issues with my workspace on 'codeanywhere'.